Sticky Honey Garlic Chicken Flavorful Dinner Delight

 Instructions

-Prepare the Marinade: In a medium mixing bowl, combine honey, low-sodium soy sauce, minced garlic, grated ginger, rice vinegar, sesame oil, and a pinch of salt and black pepper.
-Whisk these ingredients together thoroughly to form a rich and aromatic marinade that will infuse your chicken with flavor.
+In a medium mixing bowl, combine honey, low-sodium soy sauce, minced garlic, grated ginger, rice vinegar, sesame oil, and a pinch of salt and black pepper.
+Whisk these ingredients together thoroughly to form a rich and aromatic marinade.

-Marinate the Chicken: Take the chicken thighs and place them in a resealable plastic bag or a shallow dish.
+Take the chicken thighs and place them in a resealable plastic bag or a shallow dish.
 Pour the freshly made marinade over the chicken, ensuring each piece is well-coated.
-Seal the bag or cover the dish, then place it in the refrigerator.
-Allow it to marinate for a minimum of 30 minutes, remembering that letting it sit for up to 2 hours will enhance the flavor even further.
+Seal the bag or cover the dish, then place it in the refrigerator for a minimum of 30 minutes.

-Cook the Chicken: In a large skillet, heat the vegetable oil over medium-high heat.
-Carefully remove the chicken from the marinade, setting aside the remaining marinade for later use.
-Once the skillet is hot, add the chicken thighs to the pan.
-Cook each side for 5-7 minutes, or until they are beautifully golden brown and cooked completely through (the internal temperature should reach at least 165°F/75°C).
+In a large skillet, heat the vegetable oil over medium-high heat.
+Remove the chicken from the marinade, setting aside the remaining marinade.
+Add the chicken thighs to the pan and cook each side for 5-7 minutes until golden brown and cooked through.

-Make the Sauce: After the chicken is cooked, lower the heat to medium and pour the reserved marinade into the skillet, mixing it with the juices from the chicken.
-Allow this mixture to come to a gentle simmer, cooking for an additional 3-5 minutes.
-This will thicken the sauce to a sticky consistency, perfectly coating the chicken and enhancing its flavor.
+Lower the heat to medium and pour the reserved marinade into the skillet, mixing it with the juices from the chicken.
+Allow this mixture to simmer for an additional 3-5 minutes until the sauce thickens.

-Finish and Serve: Once the sauce has thickened, remove the skillet from the heat.
-Let the chicken rest for a minute before plating.
-Garnish with freshly chopped green onions and a sprinkle of sesame seeds to add a delightful crunch and visual appeal.
+Remove the skillet from the heat and let the chicken rest for a minute before plating.
+Garnish with freshly chopped green onions and a sprinkle of sesame seeds.